plotly/dash-bio/CONTRIBUTING.md

 #### Step 3: Push to the playground server
 Run `git push gallery-test master`.
 This will deploy the app on the playground server.
-Test that it works by visiting the url that is displayed in the console.
+Test that it works by visiting the URL that is displayed in the console.

 #### Step 4: Initialize the app on the dash-bio server and push to it